d-bl/GroundForge/docs/help/Whiting-Index.md

 Multiple online archives published a digitised version of '_A Lace Guide for Makers and Collectors_' by Gertrude Whiting, which dates from 1920.
-The best resolution known so far is on [archive.org].

-*Jo Edkins* went through the trouble to cut out thumbnails and pages.
+*Jo Edkins* went through the trouble to cut-and-paste thumbnails and pages.
-She republish the [index] of the grounds in a web-friendly way with her own annotations.
+She republish an [index] of the grounds in a web-friendly way with her own annotations.
-The index is republished another time below with kind permission and additional customizable diagrams.
+The thumbnails are reused below with kind permission.

-**The diagrams are still under construction:**
-The page [history] (and older [changes] may show when a pattern was last fixed, and who authored the fix.
-For that purpose, the maintainer needs to fill in the _edit note_ to list the changed/added patterns.

 [index]: http://www.gwydir.demon.co.uk/jo/lace/whiting/index.htm#picindex
 [history]: https://github.com/d-bl/GroundForge/commits/master/docs/help/Whiting-Index.md